Bill Vinten GTC University Award Winners 2019

 The 2019 winners: (l-r) Mylinh To, Dennis Griscenko, Boryana Dzhivdzhanova

-This year the University of Portsmouth was the venue for the presentation of the Bill Vinten GTC University Awards at the end of the latest successful GTC TV Academy Day.
+This year the University of Portsmouth was the venue for the presentation of the Bill Vinten GTC University Awards at the end of a successful GTC TV Academy Day.
 Professor Trevor Keeble, Dean for the Faculty of Creative and Cultural Industries welcomed the shortlisted contenders, guests and students before introducing the GTC President, John Henshall.

 As a founding member of the GTC and someone who knew Bill Vinten well, John was able to explain Bill’s importance to, and impact on, our industry.
 Using many of his own photographs from his time behind camera and during his days lighting promo videos and programmes such as the satirical puppet show Spitting Image, John illustrated many early Vinten innovations such as the prototype Heron Crane and not so successful Peregrine!